Extradition: What If I Flee After Committing Crime in Singapore

 Which Countries Does Singapore Have Extradition Treaties and/or Arrangements With?

 Singapore has bilateral extradition treaties with Hong Kong, the United States and Germany.
 These countries are referred to as “Foreign States” in the EA.

 Singapore also has extradition arrangements with 40 Declared Commonwealth countries including Australia, Canada, India, New Zealand, and the United Kingdom, as part of the London Scheme for extradition within the Commonwealth.

 Special extradition arrangements are also in place with Malaysia and Brunei based on mutual recognition of arrest warrants.

-For extradition from Foreign States to Singapore, the offence committed must be an “extraditable crime” stated in the First Schedule of the EA.
-Some examples of extraditable crimes in Singapore include:
+For extradition from Foreign States and Declared Commonwealth countries to Singapore, the offence committed must be an “extradition offence”.
+These offences include: